yaskoh/dotfiles/.emacs.d/elisp/emmet-mode/README.md

     (add-hook 'sgml-mode-hook 'emmet-mode) ;; Auto-start on any markup modes (add-hook 'css-mode-hook  'emmet-mode) ;; enable Emmet's css abbreviation.

+By default, inserted markup will be indented with indent-region, according to the buffer's mode.
+To disable this, do:

+    (add-hook 'emmet-mode-hook (lambda () (setq emmet-indent-after-insert nil)))

-You can set default indent depth of HTML abbreviation:
+If you disable indent-region, you can set the default indent level thusly:

     (add-hook 'emmet-mode-hook (lambda () (setq emmet-indentation 2))) ;; indent 2 spaces.